jaidetree/valhalla/prompt-plan.md

 Let's implement validators for numbers and integers, building on our string validator pattern.

 ## Task
-Extend the `jaidetree.valhalla.types` namespace to implement:
+Extend the `dev.jaide.valhalla.types` namespace to implement:

 1. Number validator that checks if a value is a number
 2. Integer validator that checks if a value is an integer